yuka-with-data/Little-Math-Game/README.md

 # Little-Math-Game

 ## Objectives
-A simple math game program for users to practice Math calculations while having fun.
+I have created a simple math game program for users to practice math calculations while having fun.
 This program is to demonstrate my Python fundamental skills and knowledge.
 This is an ongoing project, and I will keep improving the script.

 ## Python Fundamentals
 + Functions and Variables